dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-first-steps-with-emacs.md

 |paste|yank|
 |clipboard|kill-ring|

 Everytime we `cut/delete` in emacs it is appended to its `clipboard`.
-So when we perform `paste`, the latest text in the `clipboard` will be inserted.
+So when we perform `paste`, the latest item in the `clipboard` will be inserted.
 But what if, what we want is the second to the last text in the clipboard, in that case we just perform the `paste` twice.
-This will replace the inserted word with the previous text in the clipboard.
+This will replace the inserted word with the previous item in the clipboard.
 This is different from normal where pressing `paste` twice will result in duplicated text.
 You can use the same logic for accessing nth-slot of the `clipboard`.

 We barely scratch the surface, as you can see the basic functions in emacs are not so basic at all.
 But when you get to familiarized with this commands it will start to feel natural.
 And you'll become aware of the inefficiencies of your current workflow.
 Then your journey to micro-optimization begins, and emacs will be you best buddy.